aminnie/Ketron-EVM-MIDI-Controller/case/README.md

 # Ketron EVM-Button-Controller Enclosure

-More details and refinement of the OpenScad 3D design and code to follow.
+More details and refinement of the OpenSCAD 3D (https://openscad.org/) design and code to follow.

 The controller enclosure consists of three components:
 - Bottom case